Roman and the Four Steps

 Roman and the Four Steps was a popular band in Hong Kong in the 1960s.
+Roman formed the band drawing inspirations from The Beatles.

 Career

 The band was noteworthy for singing in English and often singing British and American songs.
 Roman Tam would eventually leave the band and enter the cantopop genre solo where he would eventually be labelled the "Godfather of Cantopop" after his death.